olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

 First, each application test must have its own subdirectory.
-The test directory has a mandatory *Scripts* subdirectory, which should contain the test input file (see :ref:`application-test-input` below) and other required scripts (see :ref:`required-application-test-scripts` below).
+The test directory has a mandatory *Scripts* subdirectory, which should contain the test configuration file (see :ref:`application-test-input` below) and other required scripts (see :ref:`required-application-test-scripts` below).
-This directory contains templates and input files for the test -- a test must not modify this directory, but it may use files stored in this directory.
+This directory contains templates and input files for the test -- a test must not modify files in this directory.

-Second, the application's source code and required build script must reside within the *Source* directory of the repository.
+Second, the application's source code and required build script should reside within the *Source* directory of the repository.

 Example Repository Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^